 A shortened version of the full exam, the abridged theory test, is available to anyone who has been given a Safe Road User Award – an honour given to young people who have taken a DVSA recognised safety course, only available in Scotland.
 All other candidates must take the full assessment.

 Do I need to book parts of my theory test separately?

 Although the theory test is split into two distinct sections, both the written multiple choice exam and the following hazard perception assessment take place one after another, and require no further appointments.
 However, it is important to note that practical test does need to be organised separately, and should be done within 2 years of the theory aspect being passed.

 DVSA theory test booking number opening hours

 Operating from 8am to 4pm, Monday to Friday, the theory test booking number has some of the shortest opening times of any government department – despite the fact that it is one of the most contacted.
-Thankfully, all of their contact staff are based in Britain, and are have been noted as one of the most efficient Call Forwarding to the Helplines of their kind in the UK.
+Thankfully, all of their contact staff are based in Britain, and are have been noted as one of the most efficient helplines of their kind in the UK.